alex7315/cws-web-software-engineer/web-software-engineer-task-backend/README.md

 provides scheduled batch process to synchronize internal database with data from  _GitHub_

 ## Configuration
-Projects contains  _application.yml_  files with configuration properties.
+Projects contain  _application.yml_  files with configuration properties.
 This files have place holders instead of property values.
-Place holders are resolved by  _maven_  resource filtering that consider  _maven_  profiles are defined in  _POM_ .
+Place holders are resolved by  _maven_  resource filtering that considers  _maven_  profiles are defined in  _POM_ .
 Property values are stored in  _maven_  settings file.
 Usually _~/.m2/settings.xml_ or  _$MAVEN_HOME/settings.xml_  _Maven_  setting file has to be secured since it contains confidant data like user password, access token etc.
 Follow values have to be defined in  _maven_ settings file.